pmayur0680/data-structures/definitions.md

 ## Dijkstra's Algorithm

 Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
 Useful in GPS (finding fastest route), Network Routing, Airline Tickets (Finding cheapest route), Biology (model the spread of virus among humans)

+## Dynamic Programming

+Dynamic Programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just at once, and storing their solutions.

+Dynamic Programming is an optimization over plain recursion.
+The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later.

+Dynamic Programming can be use for problems with optimal substructure & overlapping subproblems.

+### Overlapping subproblems

+if problem can be break down into subproblems which are reused several times.

+### Optimum substructure

+if an optimal solution can be constructed from optimal solutions of its subproblems.

+### Memoization

+Storing the result of expensive function calls and returing the cached result where the same input occur again.